daneezza/daneezza/README.md

 About Me<br>
 🎓 Currently studying Computer Science at the Informatics Institute of Technology affiliated with the University of Westminster.<be>
-🎇I'm a passionate Software developer and a Tech enthusiast.
-I’m always exploring new horizons in Tech.<br>
+🎇 I'm a passionate Software developer and a Tech enthusiast.
+I’m always exploring new horizons in Tech.<be>.
-🧑‍💻 Coding enthusiast with a knack for turning ideas into reality through technology.<br>
+💻 Coding enthusiast with a knack for turning ideas into reality through technology.<br>

 <h3 align="left">Connect with me:</h3>
 <p align="left">